 The food was also amazing.
 We found this seaside shack that served up fresh fish perfectly grilled.
 We also worked our way through some of the higher-end restaurants as well, including one in the hotel where we were supposed to have stayed.

 Needless to say, everyone at our wedding heard about the honeymoon hotel fiasco and we were given a lot of grief for it.
 On the other hand, I’m glad we decided to sick with Santorini even after the mix-up.
 It provided for a funny story and some great memories.
-Do you have any funny hotel stories?
-I’d love to hear them.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!